ludocode/onramp/docs/shell.md

 - `echo` -- prints the arguments to standard output
 - `set -e` -- exits on error
-- `mkdir -p` -- creates the given directory (non-recursively!) if it does not exist
+- `mkdir -p` -- creates the given directory recursively if it does not exist
 - `cp` -- copies a file
 - `onrampvm` -- runs an Onramp program
 - `sh` -- runs a script in a subshell